← All Neighbourhood Guides

 Neighbourhood Overview

-Markland Wood sits in central-west Etobicoke, occupying a quiet pocket of the city between Burnhamthorpe Road to the north, Bloor Street West to the south, the Etobicoke Creek on the west, and Highway 427 / Renforth Drive on the east.
-Built primarily in the 1960s and 1970s on what were once agricultural fields on the city's western edge, the neighbourhood was planned around the Markland Wood Golf Club, a private 18-hole course that remains the neighbourhood's defining landmark and the source of its distinctive character.
+Markland Wood sits in central-west Etobicoke, occupying a quiet pocket of the city bounded by Burnhamthorpe Road to the north, the Etobicoke Creek and the Mississauga border to the west, and Renforth Drive and Highway 427 to the east.
+Bloor Street West runs through the neighbourhood rather than bounding it, with roughly two-thirds of Markland Wood north of Bloor and one-third south.
+Developed primarily through the 1960s into the early 1970s on what were once agricultural fields on the city's western edge, the neighbourhood was planned around the Markland Wood Golf Club, a private 18-hole course that remains its defining landmark and the source of its distinctive character.
 Few Toronto neighbourhoods are built so literally around a single institution, and that fact shapes everything: the street layout, the lot positioning, the quiet, and the sense of permanence that longtime residents consistently describe.

 The housing stock is almost entirely detached, with bungalows, split-levels, and two-storey homes on lots that are typically 50 to 65 feet wide and deeper than most comparable properties in inner Toronto.
 The construction is solid brick, built for permanence rather than style.
+The lots are not just wide but deep, with generous front-yard setbacks and mature landscaping that give the streetscapes a settled, established feel newer subdivisions cannot replicate.
 Many homes have been substantially renovated over the decades; others remain largely original, offering buyers a genuine opportunity to add value.
 What distinguishes the best addresses in Markland Wood is adjacency to the golf course or the Etobicoke Creek ravine, both of which provide rare rear-lot green space and quiet in a city where those attributes command a meaningful premium.

 The community is family-oriented, established, and low-turnover.
 Neighbours tend to stay for decades.
 The streets are quiet enough that children play in driveways and backyards without the ambient road noise that characterizes most Toronto residential areas.
 Centennial Park, one of Etobicoke's largest recreational destinations, is nearby to the north of the neighbourhood.
 The Etobicoke Creek trail runs along the western boundary, providing off-road access to a green corridor that connects south toward Lake Ontario and links into broader Etobicoke trail networks.
 For buyers who want the City of Toronto on the title deed alongside a genuinely suburban quality of life, Markland Wood is one of the clearer answers available.